In June of 2007, the Plotkin family heard the devastating words that over 43 sets of parents are told every day in the U.S.

 “I am sorry to tell you this, but your son has cancer.”

-On the eve of his fourth birthday, Max was playing baseball and had fallen while running around the bases, hurting his arm.
-Although there appeared to be no evidence of major injury, Max cried out in pain.
-His Mother instinctively knew there was something wrong so she took him to the pediatrician who recommended that he is taken to the hospital for an x-ray.That night, Max was diagnosed with a rare form of stage four, B Cell Lymphoma.
-This type of cancer had never before been seen by the oncologists at Memorial Sloan-Kettering Cancer Center in Manhattan.
+On the eve of his fourth birthday, Max played baseball and fell while running around the bases, hurting his arm.
+Although there appeared to be no evidence of significant injury, Max cried out in pain.
+His Mother instinctively knew something was wrong, so she took him to the pediatrician, who recommended that he be taken to the hospital for an X-ray.
+That night, Max was diagnosed with a rare form of stage four B-cell lymphoma.
+The oncologists at Memorial Sloan-Kettering Cancer Center in Manhattan had never seen this type of cancer.
 The cancer had started in his right elbow and had metastasized to his left knee.
 His family was devastated.
-One thing that made Max’s cancer so unique was that although the cancer was found in his bone, it was not found in his blood.
+One thing that made Max’s cancer so unique was that although the tumor was found in his bone, it was not found in his blood.

 A Foundation Built on Life and Hope